Epic2077/TSX-Shoes/README.md

 6. Run Server:

-Repeat the steps 2 and 3 for the server repo.
+Repeat steps 2 and 3 for the server repo.

 ```bash
 npm start